 Traceability and accountability

 j.
 The system allows the verification of the history, location, or application of the information from this database by means of documented recorded identification.
-National coordinators for the EMSWe are responsible for collecting this security data at national level.

 k.
 The following actions shall be traced, and the records shall be available to the data provider of the information upon request: